-Many of the current projects running at the ICTM are funded by third parties such as FWF, FFG, DFG as well as the Christian Doppler Research Association (CDG).
+Many of the current projects running at the ICTM are funded by third parties such as FWF, FFG, DFG, European Union as well as the Christian Doppler Research Association (CDG).
 The CDG promotes the cooperation between science and business.
 Specifically, this takes place in specially established research units with fixed terms, in which application-orientated basic research is pursued.

 Currently, the CD lab for Lithium Batteries belongs to one of the largest third-party funded projects at the ICTM.
 It is subdivided into two modules that focus on (i) ageing effects and solid state electrolytes as well as on (ii) microbatteries with crystalline Si as anode material.
 Industrial partners are AVL and Infineon Technologies.

 In mid 2019, a second CD lab entitled Organocatalysis in Polymerization started.
 In this project the polyaddition chemistry with alcohols as one of the monomers is investigated in partnership with the companies Allnex and Hilti.